Skip to main content

 1

-• Finely chop garlic. • In a medium saucepan, heat 1/2 the butter with a dash of olive oil over medium heat.
-Cook 1/2 the garlic until fragrant, 1-2 minutes. • Add the water (for the rice) and a generous pinch of salt to the pan and bring to the boil. • Add jasmine rice, stir, cover with a lid and reduce heat to low.
+• Finely chop garlic. • In a medium saucepan, heat half the butter with a dash of olive oil over medium heat.
+Cook half the garlic until fragrant, 1-2 minutes. • Add the water (for the rice) and a generous pinch of salt to pan and bring to the boil. • Add jasmine rice, stir, cover with a lid and reduce heat to low.
 Cook for 12 minutes, then remove from heat and keep covered until rice is tender and water is absorbed, 10-15 minutes.

 TIP: The rice will finish cooking in its own steam so don't peek!